vibhusapra/sniffly-codex/README.md

 sniffly init
 ```

-After running `sniffly init`, access your dashboard at http://localhost:8081 (or whichever port you choose).
+After running `sniffly init`, access your dashboard on your browser at http://localhost:8081 (or whichever host/port you choose).

+If you run Sniffly on a remote server, use [port forwarding](https://www.reddit.com/r/HomeNetworking/comments/i7ijiz/a_guide_to_port_forwarding/) to open the browser on your local computer.

 ### With pip